avspyros/npcdata/README.md

 # npcdata

-names and occupations for 1920's and comparable RPG settings
+Names and Occupations for 1920's and comparable RPG settings.

+Created for use with a random npc generator mini-app.